Big Brother VIP (Albanian TV series): History

 Due to satisfactory ratings of the first season, it was announced a second season of Big Brother VIP, by the executive producers, Lori Hoxha and Sara Hoxha.
 On 24 December 2022, the second season began airing.
+On 25 March 2023, Arbana Osmani announced that the show was originally scheduled to last 100 days, with the finale on 1 April 2023.
+However, due to satisfactory ratings, the show was extended by over one month, making it 134 days long and with the finale on 6 May 2023.